 - A. The Pharmacy Work Group will routinely review agency medication error data as requested by the Recipient Rights Officer.
-When appropriate, it will identify and recommend specific improvement activities to be implemented and monitored, or will authorize a project team/individual to do the same and report back to the Pharmacy Work Group. - B. The agency will provide instruction in medication administration and documentation to employees in the following manner: - 1.
-Registered Nurses will be trained by the Chief Clinical Officer regarding medication administration/documentation procedures which are site or program specific, utilizing consultation with Physicians and other Nurses as necessary. - 2.
-Non-nursing staff in outpatient programs who administer medication will be trained by agency Nurses, with documentation of training placed their training record.
+When appropriate, it will identify and recommend specific improvement activities to be implemented and monitored or will authorize a project team/individual to do the same and report back to the Pharmacy Work Group. - B. The agency will provide instruction in medication administration and documentation to employees in the following manner: - Registered Nurses will be trained by the Integrated Health Care Manager regarding medication administration/documentation procedures which are site or program specific, utilizing consultation with Physicians and other Nurses as necessary.